conma293/OSCP-tools/Checklist.md

 put go.exe
 ```

-- Directory Traversal is a likely path here…
+- Directory Traversal is also a likely path here…

 #### Useful Directory Traversal locations:-
 We are Looking for passwd files, configuration and properties files ; .ini  .cnf  logon.php ...
 ```